Flag of French Guiana: Status

 As French Guiana is an overseas region and department of France located in South America, it has the vertical tricolour of blue, white, and red of the French flag as its official national flag.
-The original design of the unofficial flag was designed in 1967 by the Guyana Agricultural and General Workers' Union and would be adopted by the Union in September of the same year.
-Its design would be a topic of discussion during the Guyanese Social Forum in Awala-Yalimapo in December 2006 and again in June 2007.
-The flag would be adopted by the Departmental Council of French Guiana.
-Although it would remain unofficial, it would be used by the French Guiana national football team.
+The unofficial flag was designed in 1967 by the Guyana Agricultural and General Workers' Union and was adopted by the Union in September of the same year.
+Its design was a topic of discussion during the Guyanese Social Forum in Awala-Yalimapo in December 2006 and again in June 2007.
+The flag was then adopted by the Departmental Council of French Guiana; although it remains unofficial, it has also been used by the French Guiana national football team.